Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter: Background

 which is an unbiased estimator of the true covariance when the samples $\*X_N$ are iid.

-In state estimation and data assimilation, the prior state $X^-$ is information propagated through a highly non-linear model, thus the distributions resulting from this propagation become highly non-Gaussian, thus the empirical central second moment of the distribution~\cref{eq:global-sample-covariance} carries less of the total information than for Gaussian filters.
+In state estimation and data assimilation, the prior state $X^-$ is information sampled at a preceding step and propagated through a highly non-linear model, thus the distributions resulting from this propagation become highly non-Gaussian even if originally sampled from a Gaussian; consequently the empirical central second moment of the distribution~\cref{eq:global-sample-covariance} carries less of the total information than for Gaussian filters.

 Though the EnGMF contains the word ``ensemble'', it is really a particle filter, though the distinction is not discussed further in this work.